dominion-dev/dominion-ecs-java/README.md

 - **_do not use only the standard library_**: the Java standard library implements data structures and algorithms designed without making any assumption about the data as they are general purpose.
-Dominion implements some custom data structures and algorithms to increase performances and fill the gap with C/C++ solutions.
+Dominion implements some custom data structures and algorithms to increase performances and fill the gap with C/C++ ECS frameworks.
 - **_reduce garbage collection activities_**: GC could affect overall performances as its activities run concurrently with user code and without direct control.
-To reduce GC activities significantly, Dominion implements pooling systems to reuse arrays living in a heap and create off-heap data structures when is it possible.
+To reduce GC activities significantly, Dominion implements pooling systems to reuse arrays living in a heap and create off-heap data structures whenever possible.
 - **_mastering concurrency_**: an ECS library must be not only fast but able to scale running on a multicore CPU.
   Otherwise, it makes little sense.
 Writing a highly concurrent library in Java requires non-blocking concurrency and using the right tools.
 Dominion implements concurrency by using even the more powerful `StampedLock` introduced by